 - Tool up: A sampler of tools for software engineers

 - Existing code base: Working on someone else’s code

 - How to Read Code: 8 Things to Remember

 - Former Coding Interview Question: Find the Volume of Each Lake Created by Rainwater

 Visit the Resource Library

-Check out out all the different learning resources in the guide: problems and projects, former Google interview questions, online courses, education sites, videos, and more.
+Check out all the different learning resources in the guide: problems and projects, former Google interview questions, online courses, education sites, videos, and more.

 If you don’t want to follow a sequence suggested by content curators, you can move freely throughout the available learning activities and content.
 The resource library includes all the items listed in all the pathways referenced above – all sortable by content category referenced above.

-This is a great set of resources for any existing or aspiring technologist looking to build our thier skills.
+This is a great set of resources for any existing or aspiring technologist looking to build our their skills.
 As always, is it important to give credit for the curation of these resources where it is due.
 The information referenced above has been gathered via Google’s work with students, faculty, and universities.
 In particular, Google has acknowledged the contributions of their outstanding volunteer faculty advisors: Laleh Behjat, University of Calgary; Judith Gal-Ezer, Open University of Israel; Mia Minnes, University of California San Diego; Sathya Narayanan, California State University Monterey Bay; and S. Monisha Pulimood, The College of New Jersey.
-They gave substantial input to the design and content, and helped keep the needs of their faculty peers and students front and center.
+They gave substantial input to the design and content and helped keep the needs of their faculty peers and students front and center.

-Share your FAVORITE or MOST HELPFUL learning activities in the comments below for others in the Cybr Community to benefit from!
+Share your favorite or most helpful learning activities in the comments below for others in the Cybr Community to benefit from!